devitocodes/devito/docker/README.md

 ### [Devito] on GPU

 Second, we provide three types of images to run [Devito] on GPUs.
-These thee images are tagged `devito:nvidia-nvc-*`, `devito:nvidia-clang-*`, and `devito:amd-*`.
+These three images are tagged `devito:nvidia-nvc-*`, `devito:nvidia-clang-*`, and `devito:amd-*`.

 - `devito:nvidia-nvc-*` is intended to be used on NVidia GPUs.
 It comes with the configuration to use the `nvc` compiler for `openacc` offloading.
 This image also comes with CUDA-aware MPI for multi-GPU deployment.
 - `devito:nvidia-clang-*` is intended to be used on NVidia GPUs.
 It comes with the configuration to use the `clang` compiler for `openmp` offloading.
 This image also comes with CUDA-aware MPI for multi-GPU deployment.
 - `devito:amd-*` is intended to be used on AMD GPUs.
 It comes with the configuration to use the `aoompcc` compiler for `openmp` offloading.
-This image also comes with Rocm-aware MPI for multi-GPU deployment.
-Additionally, this image can be used on AMD CPUs as well since the Rocm compilers are preinstalled.
-You will need to modify `DEVITO_PLATFORM` to `amd` at runtime to reflect this architecture.
+This image also comes with ROCm-aware MPI for multi-GPU deployment.
+Additionally, this image can be used on AMD CPUs since the ROCm compilers are preinstalled.
+To reflect this architecture, you will need to modify `DEVITO_PLATFORM` to `amd` at runtime.

 #### NVidia

-To run the NVidia GPU version, you will need [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) installed and to specify the gpus to use at runtime with the `--gpus` flag.
-See for example a few runtime commands for the NVidia `nvc` images.
+To run the NVidia GPU version, you will need [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) installed and to specify the GPUs to use at runtime with the `--gpus` flag.
+See, for example, a few runtime commands for the NVidia `nvc` images.

 ```bash